RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-11-homebrew-fundamentals.markdown

 comments: true
 categories: [ Ruby ]
 ---
-Spend enough time developing software on Mac OS X, and you will eventually need to install tools that were written for Unix, but not specifically for OS X. For cases like that, there's [Homebrew](http://brew.sh/).
-Homebrew makes it easier to install Unix software on Mac OS X.
+Spend enough time developing software on Mac OS X, and you will eventually need to install tools that were written for Unix, but not specifically for OS X. Fortunately we have the [Homebrew](http://brew.sh/) package manager, which makes it easier to install Unix software on Mac OS X.

-Before Homebrew, developers would need to manually:
+Before Homebrew, developers who needed a particular tool would need to:

-* Download the source code for the tool.
+* Manually download source code for the tool.
 * Manually compile using gcc or another compiler.
 * Resolve dependencies manually.

+Manually, manually, manually...
 The process was long and error-prone.
 [Max Howell](https://twitter.com/mxcl) created Homebrew to handle all of these steps automatically.
 Now developers can focus more attention on solving problems that are directly related to their work.
 <!--more-->
-The Homebrew application and related scripts were

 ###How to Install Homebrew
 {% imgcap right /images/xcode-app-store.png Homebrew depends on Xcode. %}
 Some parts of Homebrew depend on Xcode.
 Make sure you have Xcode installed on your Mac.
 Xcode is available for free in the Mac App Store.